 Yes, cashews are inherently gluten-free.
 However, it's important to note that cross-contamination can occur during processing or packaging.
 It's advisable to choose cashews that are labeled as gluten-free

 Both ways are acceptable.
-Cold for the warmer days will give you a vibrant pasta salad.
+Cold for the warmer days will give you a vibrant pasta salad, and you could serve it with a green salad on the side.
 Serving it hot is perfect for those colder days.

-Consider adding other vegetables such as sautéed cherry tomatoes, roasted red peppers, zucchini, green beans, or peas to the pasta for extra color and flavor.
-Shredded mozzarella and olives can also be added.
+Consider adding other vegetables such as sautéed cherry tomatoes, roasted red peppers, artichokes, zucchini, green beans, or peas to the pasta for extra color and flavor.

 in salads